-‘Destiny 2’ Confirmed For 2017 With ‘Steady Stream of Great Content’ To Follow
+‘Destiny 2’ Confirmed For 2017 With ‘Steady Stream Of Great Content’ To Follow

 Destiny fans received some welcome news Thursday as Activision confirmed the sequel is confirmed once again to release this fall to at least the PlayStation 4 and Xbox One.
 The news came via a financial earnings call looking ahead to the mega-publisher’s next fiscal year.

-Speaking of the existing version of Destiny, Activison stated the game showed “steady engagement” for the third of year of release with an “eager” fanbase.
+Speaking of the existing version of Destiny, Activision stated that the game showed “steady engagement” for the third year of release with an “eager” fanbase.
 “Eager” could easily be substituted with “content starved” as players have not seen any major new content since the Rise of Iron expansion released last September.
 Events like Festival of the Lost and The Dawning have not sated the appetite of players for new adventures.

 Activision declared a “Full Destiny sequel in 2017 to broaden the franchise’s global reach, which along with follow-on content plans, sets the stage for growth” in the shareholder slideshow.